2013 Pacific typhoon season: Philippines

-During the season PAGASA used its own naming scheme for the 25 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
+During the season PAGASA used its own naming scheme for the 25 tropical cyclones, which is the highest since 2004, that either developed within or moved into their self-defined area of responsibility.
 This is the same list used during the 2009 season, except for the names Fabian, Odette, and Paolo, which replaced Feria, Ondoy, and Pepeng, respectively.
 All three names were used for the first time, as well as the names Wilma, Yolanda, and Zoraida (and only, in the case of Yolanda).

 Retirement

 After the season the names Labuyo, Santi and Yolanda were retired by PAGASA, as they had caused over 300 deaths and over PhP1 billion in damages.
 They were subsequently replaced on the list with Lannie, Salome and Yasmin.

 Season effects

 This table lists all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 2013.
 It includes their intensity, duration, name, areas affected, deaths, and damage totals.
 Classification and intensity values are based on estimations conducted by the JMA.
 All damage figures are in 2013 USD.
 Damages and deaths from a storm include when the storm was a precursor wave or an extratropical low.